AnuNirmani/calendar-app/README.md

     FOREIGN KEY (created_by) REFERENCES users(id) ON DELETE SET NULL );

-INSERT INTO users (username, password, role) VALUES ('superadmin', 'super123', 'super_admin') ON DUPLICATE KEY UPDATE role = 'super_admin';
+INSERT INTO users (username, password, role) VALUES ('superadmin', 'YOUR_HASHED_PASSWORD', 'super_admin') ON DUPLICATE KEY UPDATE role = 'super_admin';

-INSERT INTO users (username, password, role, created_by) VALUES ('admin1', 'admin123', 'admin', 1)
+INSERT INTO users (username, password, role, created_by) VALUES ('admin1', 'YOUR_HASHED_PASSWORD', 'admin', 1)
 ON DUPLICATE KEY UPDATE role = 'admin';

-> 🔐 *Passwords are stored in plain text (for demonstration only).
-Can use hashing in production.*
+> 🔐 *Use the update_passwords.php script to set secure passwords.
+Never commit actual passwords to the repository.*

 ````